Charles Barron: Police brutality

 Barron has sided with black leaders in supporting victims of police brutality, including Amadou Diallo.
 He has said that crime is not the fault of the black community, but rather, is a consequence of the community's economic plight.
 Barron said that crime could only be reduced by economic opportunities and advancement, and without economic opportunities, "every black community is a powder keg."

-In response to the New York City Police Department (NYPD) shooting of three individuals—including the fatal shooting of a 23-year-old prospective bridegroom, Sean Bell outside of a Jamaica, Queens strip club in 2006, Barron made a number of controversial statements, including one that implied that members of Bell's community would be justified in exercising non-peaceful or violent methods in response to his death.
-Barron has publicly stated "we don't shoot anybody, they shoot us."
+In response to the New York City Police Department (NYPD) shooting of three individuals—including the fatal shooting of a 23-year-old prospective bridegroom, Sean Bell outside of a Jamaica, Queens strip club in 2006, Barron made controversial statements, including one that implied that members of Bell's community would be justified in exercising non-peaceful or violent methods in response to his death.
+Barron has publicly stated, "we don't shoot anybody, they shoot us."

-Barron's name was floated with death threats on NYPD Rant, an internet forum, during 2007.
-Barron and the 100 Blacks in Law Enforcement called for a prompt investigation, and security detail was increased.
+Barron's name was floated with death threats on NYPD Rant, an internet forum, in 2007.
+Barron and the 100 Blacks in Law Enforcement called for a prompt investigation, and a security detail was increased.